About the hospital

 |2.
 Patient Experience||To provide the highest quality of personal care, compassion, dignity and respect with which patients are treated.|

-Papworth Hospital NHS Foundation Trust has achieved all of the core standards for better health, for the second year running.
+Papworth Hospital NHS Foundation Trust continues to achieve all of the core standards for better health.
 The standards are set and monitored by the Care Quality Commission (formerly the Healthcare Commission), who check whether NHS Trusts have achieved a satisfactory standard of safety, clinical and cost effectiveness, governance, patient focus, accessible and responsive care, environment and amenities, and public health.
 You can download the full Core Standards Declaration published by the Care Quality Commission.